TelerikAcademy/JavaScript-Applications/Workshop/01. HTTP & AJAX Workshop - Forum/README.md

 - **POST** `api/threads/:id/messages`
   - Adds a message to a thread
-  - Takes a `title`:
+  - Takes a `content` and `username` that should be sent in the body of the request:
+      - _TIPS_:
+          - Use `JSON.stringify()`
+          - Set the contentType to `application/json`
       - _Example:_
     ```js
-      var message = {
+      var body = {
+        username: 'JohnDoe',
         content: 'Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book',
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book'
       }
     ```